papirus00/T24-SQL-Server-ETL/README.md

 - Libraries and executables compiled as C/C++ are named with "++" at the end.
 Else, they are .NET.

 ####Why are you putting this in GitHub?
-- The suite of tools were compiled with Visual Studio 2008 and works in 64-bit Windows OS.
+- When I authored this, the suite of tools were compiled with Visual Studio 2008 and works in 64-bit Windows OS.
   I am hoping to migrate everything to work in Linux.
 Contributors welcome!

 ##Installation